fabrix-app/fabrix/README.md

 [![Dependency Status][daviddm-image]][daviddm-url]
 [![Follow @FabrixApp on Twitter][twitter-image]][twitter-url]

-Fabrix is a strongly typed modern web application framework for Node.js.
+Fabrix is a strongly typed modern web application framework for Node.js or even Browsers.
 It builds on the pedigree of [Rails](http://rubyonrails.org/) and [Grails](https://grails.org/) to accelerate development by adhering to a straightforward, convention-based, API-driven design philosophy.

 _Note: Because Fabrix is lightweight and easily extendable, it's also very __very__ fast and well suited for function based environments._